stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 05 (P2L1) - Requirements Engineering.md

 > Consider an information system for a gym.
 In the list below (provided), mark all the requirements that you believe are pertinent.

 1. _Is the above list complete?_ No

+### Irrelevant Requirements Quiz

+_Why can irrelevant requirements be harmful?_

+- They can introduce inconsistency
+- They can waste project resources